Publish to web from Power BI

 Updates to reports, and data refresh

 After you create your Publish to web embed code and share it, the report is updated with any changes you make, and the embed code link is immediately active.
 Anyone who opens the link can view it.
-After this initial action, however, updates to reports or visuals can take approximately one hour before becoming visible to your users.
+After the initial creation, updates to reports or visuals may take up to two hours before your users see them.
+The data is cached for one hour from the time it is retrieved.
+We don’t recommend using Publish to web for data that needs to refresh frequently.
 To learn more, see the How it works section later in this article.

 Data refreshes are automatically reflected in your embedded report or visual.
-It can take approximately one hour for refreshed data to be visible from embed codes.
+It can take up to two hours for refreshed data to be visible from embed codes.
 To disable automatic refresh, select don't refresh on the schedule for the dataset the report uses.

-Custom visuals are supported in Publish to web.
-When you use Publish to web, users with whom you share your published visual do not need to enable custom visuals to view the report.
+Power BI visuals are supported in Publish to web.
+When you use Publish to web, users with whom you share your published visual don't need to enable Power BI visuals to view the report.

-Publish to web is supported for the vast majority of data sources and reports in the Power BI service, however, the following are not currently supported or available with Publish to web:
+Publish to web is supported for the vast majority of data sources and reports in the Power BI service.
+However, the following kinds of reports aren't currently supported or available with Publish to web:

 - Reports using any Live Connection data source, including Analysis Services Tabular hosted on-premises, Analysis Services Multidimensional, and Azure Analysis Services.